cobrateam/splinter/README.md

     from splinter.browser import Browser
     browser.visit('http://cobrateam.info')

-The visit method only takes a single parameter, the request method is *always* GET.
+The visit method only takes a single parameter for <tt>url</tt> will be visited, the request method is *always* GET.